Publishing Code

 Why publish code?

-The long view
+The long view: a haiku.

 GitHub is not an archive